 Islington Council: Survivors Support Services

 The Islington Survivors Support Services are based at 222 Upper Street.
 A specific team has been set up for survivors of non-recent child abuse in Islington children’s homes and other placements.
 Information about this is on Islington Council’s website.
-The team consists of a full time senior manager, a support worker and an administrator.
-A social worker is due to be appointed soon.
+The team consists of a full time senior manager, a support worker, a social worker and an administrator.

-The service provided includes a broad range of assistance such as with benefits issues, housing, tribunal hearings and also access to records.
+The service provided includes a broad range of practical assistance such as with benefits issues, housing, tribunal hearings and also access to records.
+The social worker can assist with more complex issues.
 ISN have been involved from the beginning in the development of these services and regular reviews of the service provision are held with the council.
 The support team work hard to respond to each survivor’s individual needs.

 Address: 222 Upper Street, N1 1XR